Our Violent Offense Charge Attorney Will Protect Your Rights

 Aggressive Defense.
 Proven Results.

 Cody Villalon has the experience you need when it’s time to fight back against violent offense charges.
-He’s an attorney with a long track record of success when it comes to defending charges and reducing sentences.
+He’s an experienced defense attorney with a long track record of success when it comes to defending charges and reducing sentences.

 His experience in the Richmond area means he knows the courts, the prosecutors, and how to navigate the system.
 He has an established track record of building strong arguments for clients accused of a violent offense in Richmond.
 Cody Villalon’s past client testimonials show just how successful he is at his job.